git/git.github.io/rev_news/drafts/edition-51.md

-  It will be the 15th year of GSoC and to celebrate that Google decided to have the [GSoC Mentor Summit 2019](https://sites.google.com/view/gsoc-mentorsummit2019/home) in an hotel in Munich, Germany instead of a Google campus in California.
+  It will be the 15th year of GSoC and to celebrate that Google decided to have the [GSoC Mentor Summit 2019](https://sites.google.com/view/gsoc-mentorsummit2019/home) in a hotel in Munich, Germany instead of a Google campus in California.
 The Mentor Summit will last 3.5 days (Thursday, October 17 - Sunday, October 20) instead of the usual 2.5 days.
 The additional day, Friday, October 18, will be "Fun Day Activities for